oh-my-fish/plugin-config/README.md

 ## Config files
-Config values are stored in individual files and directories in `$OMF_CONFIG`.
-A directory is created for each namespace to hold config files at `$OMF_CONFIG/my-namespace`.
+Config values are stored in individual files and directories in `$FISH_CONFIG`.
+A directory is created for each namespace to hold config files at `$FISH_CONFIG/my-namespace`.
+When using Oh My Fish! (the default), `$FISH_CONFIG` will be the same as `$OMF_CONFIG`.
+Otherwise it will be set to `$XDG_CONFIG_HOME`, or fall back to `$HOME/.config`.

 Each key gets its own file inside the namespace directory.
-For example, if you have a key called `email` in a `mailer` namespace, you can expect a file at `$OMF_CONFIG/mailer/email` to exist, which contains as text the value of that key.
-If a key is nested, like our `misc.colors.header` example from earlier, each level of nesting is made into a directory separator. `misc.colors.header` then would be stored in `$OMF_CONFIG/namespace/misc/colors/header`.
+For example, if you have a key called `email` in a `mailer` namespace, you can expect a file at `$FISH_CONFIG/mailer/email` to exist, which contains as text the value of that key.
+If a key is nested, like our `misc.colors.header` example from earlier, each level of nesting is made into a directory separator. `misc.colors.header` then would be stored in `$FISH_CONFIG/namespace/misc/colors/header`.

 Note that a key cannot hold both subkeys and a value.